"What the data shows, with regard

 Republicans oppose raising the minimum wage.
 Income

-demand and weakens
+demand and weakens the economy

 Rs would privatize education,